irahulroy/Time-Series-Forecasting/README.md

-# California female birth data
+# Statistical Modeling for Time Series Forecasting
-A tutorial on statistical methods for time series analysis and forecasting
+A tutorial on analysis of time series and developing statistical models for time series forecasting using the fpp2 package in R.